GabrielDjebbar/kafka-challenge/README.md

 Your_path_to/kafka-console-producer.sh --broker-list localhost:9092 --topic user-timeline < stream.jsonl

 ### Install python and libs :
 apt install python3
 apt install python3-pip
 pip3 install -r requirements.txt

-### Launch the python script:
+### Launch the python script (to see the kafka records being consumed and results of counting printed to stdin):
 python3 prototype_simple.py
 or
 python3 prototype_probabilistic.py
-to see the kafka records being consumed and results of counting printed to stdin.

 ## First solution using sets
 ### Algorithm & Datastructue